 On first meeting Trojan comes across as bold and full of confidence but in reality he is a bit of a worrier.
 He can sometimes react before he thinks and combined with his size this creates the wrong impression of his true character.
 Trojan is actually just a gentle giant who loves people and he would never intentionally hurt anybody.
+He is being rehomed as a companion due to poor conformation and action.
 Trojan is generally good to handle and he would suit a calm, experienced handler to give him confidence and provide a regular routine.
 Trojan is happier with one or two bigger companions who are content to let him be in charge as he doesn't really like being part of a large herd.
 This strikingly handsome horse is basically just a genuinely nice person who has been misunderstood in the past.

 Trojan is just a bit misunderstood.
 His size and lack of confidence in some situations can be intimidating to those who don't realise what an honest, genuine horse he really is.